NoSkillGirl/VBA-AdvancedExcel/README.md

 25. Deleting items from combobox
 26. Consolidate employee sheet (workbooks)
 27. Chemical element userform
+28. Currency converter
+29. Combobox - one dependent on nother
+30. Userform - one dependent on other (city search example)

 Projects Ongoing

 1. User Form for quick query search in database using VBA
-2. Currency converter
-3. Quick sort
+2. Quick sort